 Students are responsible for maintaining a record of the hours they are involved in their practicum and internships.
-Students file their internship record-maintaining forms with the Counseling, Therapy, and School Psychology Department.
-It is extremely important for students to maintain copies of their hours for licensure purposes.
+Students enter their hours into the electronic hours recording platform called Salesforce.
+It is extremely important for students to enter hours and have them approved by their supervisors so that they can be eligible to apply for the LPC.